 Microarrays and Quantitative Technologies

 Real-time or quantitative PCR (pPCR) is another adaptation of genetic technologies to quantitatively study nucleic acids, often reverse transcribed “cDNA” or messenger “mRNA” to measure (relative) gene expression or transcript abundance.
-While numerous quality control measures are required to correctly interpret a qPCR experiment, these have similarly become widely adopted as are still used for smaller scale experiments and as a “gold standard” for measuring gene expression .
+While numerous quality control measures are required to correctly interpret a qPCR experiment, these have similarly become widely adopted and are still used for smaller scale experiments and as a “gold standard” for measuring gene expression .
 This also represents a shift in the application of PCR and sequencing technology, where the primary interest is quantifying the amount of input material (by the rate of amplification to a certain level) rather than the qualitative nature of the sequence itself.
 The more recent technologies of microarrays and RNA-Seq have similarly embraced this application to quantify DNA copy number, RNA expression, and DNA methylation levels.
-Due to results of comparable or arguably better quality from these newer technologies , this “gold standard” status has started to come under scrutiny.
+Due to results of comparable or arguably better quality from these newer technologies , this “gold standard” status has begun to come under scrutiny.

 Microarrays represent a truly high-throughput molecular technique, reducing the cost, time, and labour required to study molecular factors such as genotype, expression, or methylation across many genes, making it feasible to do so over a statistically meaningful number of samples.
 Microarrays are manufactured with probes which measure binding of particular nucleotide sequences to either quantitatively detect the presence of a sequence such as a single nucleotide polymorphism (SNP) or quantify DNA copy number, gene expression, or DNA CpG methylation.
 Microarray technologies have popularised “genome scale” studies of genetic variation and expression.

-In addition to being more versatile and higher-throughput than PCR based techniques, microarrays are considered cost-effective, particularly when scaled up to large number of probes.
+In addition to being more versatile and higher-throughput than PCR based techniques, microarrays are considered cost-effective, particularly when scaled up to a large number of probes.
 They are also available with established gene panels or customised probes from a number of commercial manufacturers.
-These remained popular during the introduction of newer technologies due to reliability and this relatively lower cost, especially in large-scale projects involving many samples.
-However, microarrays have issues with signal-to-noise ratio, with both sensitivity to low nucelic acid abundance and “saturation” of probes at high abundance, edge effects, and requiring more starting material than qPCR.
+These remained popular during the introduction of newer technologies due to reliability and relatively lower cost, especially in large-scale projects involving many samples.
+However, microarrays have issues with signal-to-noise ratio, with both sensitivity to low nucleic acid abundance and “saturation” of probes at high abundance, edge effects, and requiring more starting material than qPCR.
 Thus qPCR is still used for many small gene panel studies.

 Massively Parallel “Next Generation” Sequencing

-Similar to microarrays, the introduction massively parallel sequencing technologies have further expanded the availability of high-throughput molecular studies to researchers, with corresponding availability of genomics data from these studies.
+Similar to microarrays, the introduction of massively parallel sequencing technologies have further expanded the availability of high-throughput molecular studies to researchers, with corresponding availability of genomics data from these studies.
 This “Next Generation Sequencing” (NGS) expands not only gene expression studies (compared to microarrays) but extends to genome sequencing de novo for previously unknown genome and transcriptome sequences at an unprecedented scale.
 This has been a particularly important technological revolution in genomics, as the cost and time of genome sequencing has dropped dramatically and enabled sequencing projects of far more samples and applications beyond the Human Genome Project.
-Particularly, when dealing with variants in a species with an existing reference sequence such as humans, where the computational cost of mapping to a reference over a genome assembly.
+Particularly, when dealing with variants in a species with an existing reference sequence such as humans, where the computational cost of mapping to a reference is preferable over genome assembly.
 However, the cost of sequencing (RNA-Seq) for gene expression or DNA methylation studies is still considerably higher than a microarray study (limiting feasible sample sizes).